Connor Joe Preview, Player Props: Pirates vs. Cardinals

 Connor Joe At The Plate

-- Joe has 27 doubles, three triples, nine home runs and 43 walks while hitting .245.
+- Joe has 27 doubles, four triples, nine home runs and 43 walks while hitting .245.

-- He has scored a run in 39 games this year, with multiple runs 10 times.
+- He has scored in 35.1% of his games this season, with more than one run scored in 9.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.